blutui/dev.blutui.com/src/pages/api-reference/console/members/list.md

 ---
-title: 'List all projects'
+title: 'List all members'
-description: 'List all projects in your agency.'
+description: 'List all team members in your agency.'
-api: 'GET /v1/agencies/{username}/projects'
+api: 'GET /v1/agencies/{username}/members'
 ---

 {% row %}